-Prior to CORE, our 4066 Series contained the clearest, consistent and robust headset mics you could find on the market.
+Prior to the CORE, our 4066 Series contained the clearest, most consistent, and most robust headset mics you could find on the market.
 These mics are known for working across a wide dynamic range as well as exhibiting low distortion across all SPLs.

 We’ve taken the amazing CORE technology and shrunk it down to fit into our 3 mm (0.12 in) subminiature mics.
 This means that, despite their small size, the performance of the 6066 CORE Headset Series is comparable to the 5 mm (0.20 in) miniature capsules that are beloved around the globe.

 These subminiature have a lower noise floor than any other 3 mm (0.12 in) capsule on the market and they are better able to capture high sound pressure levels without distortion as well.
 In terms of technical specifications, the 6066 has a noise floor of only 26 dB(A), which is fully comparable to the 5 mm (0.20 in) DPA miniature capsule.

 It’s the only 3 mm (0.12 in) mic that gives you the DPA sonic quality that you know and love.

 Technically advanced mechanical construction

 The new one-size-fits-all Headset is the most advanced construction on the market.
 It ensures comfort, even during long-term wear, but does so without sacrificing security.
 Its form grips gently and snuggly around the head and is easily adjustable.
 The spring mechanisms that grip around the ears are gentle, yet firm enough for you to feel secure during your performance.
 The Headset can also be customized on-site to suit individual performers for a perfect fit.

 One-size fits, adjustable frame